devanshmody/Research_Methodology_COMP-5112/README.md

 # How to contribute

 <p align="justify">One can contribute by extracting features from different auido files the code for extracting features can be used from my ipynb file, different dataset may reqire different data preprocessing so one also write a function for data preprocessing and send me both prerporcessing code and csv file, so I can integrate both data preprocessing function and csv file with my csv file Audio_features_All_pr.csv.
 Additionally I am planning to build three model audio segmentation model, facial emotion recognition model and textual model so one can contribute by writing the function for the same and integrate it.
-Send me a git merge request to integrate code or contact me so we can check the integrity of code and combine the code.</p>
+Send me a git merge request to integrate code or contact me so we can check the integrity of code and combine the code.
+One can also branch out create their own branch and then we can merge the branch.
+Additionaly one can also fork the repository.</p>

 # Authors / Acknowledgements